avsurganov/blade-portal/README.md

 ## Features

 - Access to all playbooks and their special abilities
+- Access to all crews and their special abilities
 - Detailed Swagger API documentation
 - CORS enabled for cross-origin requests